What advice would you give to first year students?

 Looking for advice on how to make the most of the experience?

-These students were in your shoes just one year ago, here’s the advice they would like to give to you…
+These students were in your shoes not long ago, here’s the advice they would like to give to you…

 It’s a world of opportunities…